 GAFAIG PUBLIC KEY

-Public verification key for GAFAIG signed proof
+Public verification key for GAFAIG signed verification proof

 Algorithm